-True Length Technology addresses Single Length golf clubs by incorporating a small lie angle change in each iron.
+True Length Technology® addresses Single Length golf clubs by incorporating a small lie angle change in each iron.
 This allows a minimal length change to the lower numbered irons.
-Concerns about the long irons now being too short has been a concern with a number of players looking into the new concept.
+Concerns about the ‘long irons’ being too short has been a concern with players looking into the new concept.

-As the developer of the Award winging fitting system – True Length Technology – I approached this from the scientific side and recently built a personal set of the Tom Wishon designed Sterling irons.
+As the developer of the Award Winning Fitting System – True Length Technology® – I approached this from the scientific side and recently built a personal set of the Tom Wishon designed Sterling irons.
 I did however take liberties and used the True Length Technology math model to do some small tweaks.
 I built the set not as a single length set, but rather applied a third of a degree of lie angle change per club, which now allows me to build slightly longer long irons.
-This combination of True Length Technology and Single Length now has the set’s total length variation near 1″ from the longest club to the shortest.
+This combination of True Length Technology® and Single Length now has the set’s total length variation near 1″ from the longest club to the shortest.
 So my long iron is 37.45 and my shortest iron is 36.45 – allowing the constant address position to remain fully in tact, but allowed me the opportunity to play with a little bit of additional length with the longer irons.

 My initial round proved out the concept as potentially sound, but I really need to get 5 rounds in to get fully acclimated to the reduced length long irons.
 Overall I am very confident that this approach will satisfy the traditionalist as there still remains some club length variation.

-Dan Connelly is the developer of both True Length Technology and True Frequency Technology and can be contacted at http://danscustomgolfshop.com/contact-us/
+Dan Connelly is the developer of both True Length Technology® and True Frequency Technology® and can be contacted at https://danscustomgolfshop.com/contact-us/

 True Length Technology® was Awarded ‘Best New Fitting Idea’ by the Association of Golf Clubfitting Professionals (AGCP) – Georgia.